zeinabkassem27/Submissions/Exercises/html-css-git-exercises/week-3/29-combined-skills/readme.md

 ## 1. Made with ♥

-At the bottom of the website, you will find the text "Built with ♥ for CodeYourFuture".
+At the bottom of the website, you will find the text "Built with ♥ for Codi".
 It would be fun to make the ♥ appear in red (`#c85308`).

 To complete this exercise, follow the steps below.